byu-is-566/is-566-08-airflow-instructions/README.md

 ### 1.2 - Create and Activate a Python Virtual Environment

 Create a `Conda` environment for this project (I used python 3.12.).
 After activating, install the python libraries found in `requirements.txt`.
+If you run into errors here (usually with `pyscopg2`), you can try to install the `pyscopg2-binary` that it suggests.
+If you get other errors with that or any of the other python libraries you're installing, you can try installing an earlier python version (`conda install python=3.10`, for example).
+Usually some combination of those will get it done.

 Now you can make sure you're ready to go by running the test script (`test_crypto_tasks.py`) to verify everything is set up correctly.
 This test script just runs some simple unit tests for the crypto pipeline functions found in `crypto_tasks.py`, and you'll be adding additional tests over the course of the first 3 tasks.